GorgonMeducer/PLOOC/README.md

 	    })];
 	} byte_queue_t;

-It order to make it work, make sure the class source code don't include its own interface header file. you can even do this...if you are serious about the content
+It order to make it work, make sure the class source codes don't include their own interface header file. you can even do this...if you are serious about the content

 	//! the masked structure: the class byte_queue_t in header file